Saint Bede the Venerable

 The Icon of the Venerable Bede shown here was written by Br.
 Kenneth Hosley, OPC, of the Order of St. Anthony the Great in commemoration of the Jubilee Year (2010) of St. Bede's Episcopal Church, Atlanta, Georgia.

 The central figure is St. Bede the Venerable.
-He is surronded by ornamentation from the Book of Kells and the monasteries of Jarrow and Wearmouth in which he lived as a monk and priest.
+He is surrounded by ornamentation from the Book of Kells and the monasteries of Jarrow and Wearmouth in which he lived as a monk and priest.
 The inset icons are of Sts.
 Aidan of Lindisfarne, Hilda of Whitby, and Cuthbert.
 Bede is illuminated from above by Christ the Morning Star, just as Bede referenced in his famous work The Ecclesiastical History of the English People, which he is shown here writing.
 Each saint is represented in the colors of the liturgical seasons which follow England's transition from Celtic Christianity that came from Ireland into the Roman form that came from Europe.
 It is this story of transition that Bede so remarkably documented in his Ecclesiastical History.

 Br.
 Hosley